Environmental Conservation Police Q & A

 Q: Can I keep my fishing license in my vehicle when I am fishing so it doesn’t get wet?

-A: You must possess valid proof of a fishing license whenever fishing (see License Information).
-Proof of purchase can now be kept on your smartphone via the new HuntFishNY App.
+A: You must possess valid proof of a fishing license whenever fishing (License Information).
+Proof of purchase can now be kept on your smartphone via the new HuntFishNY App (Message from the Commissioner).

 Q: If I get a ticket for fishing without a license, how much will it cost?